 If you can hit your enemy with a can of corned beef, you can hit him firing your revolver in double action mode, though those two officers most likely practiced and qualified shooting single action at distance on marksmanship based courses.
 No mention of handguns used by either side is made in McAllister Linn’s account of Balangiga.

-The .38 Colt cartridge of the Smith & Wesson M1899 was a disappointment.
+The .38 Colt cartridge of the Colt 1892 and the Smith & Wesson 1899 was a disappointment.
 It was considerably less powerful than the .38 Special cartridge we normally think about when we see “.38,” which was developed later.
 Even .38 Special is considered by many to be borderline ineffective (see .38 vs Polar Bear: a Case Study in The Smiths for anecdotal examination of the .38 Special’s effectiveness).
 But getting back to the .38 Colt cartridge, in books about the Philippine insurrection, we read over and over about Philippine insurgents being shot, but continuing to attack until they had sunk their bolo deep into somebody.

 “One officer saw a boloman hit five times at close range by pistol bullets, but the man continued to attack until shot directly in the head with a rifle.”

 We might expect a zombie-like indestructibility on the part of some Moros.